Update: What’s Happening With the Google News Initiative

 Groups with fewer than 500 employees can apply to receive up to 500 licenses of G Suite at no cost.
-In addition to the productivity software suite, which helps streamline the organizations’ operations, applicants will be able to use “Cloud credits” to further revolutionize in whatever capabilities that will best serve their business.
+The productivity software suite helps streamline the organizations’ operations.
+Applicants will also be able to use “Cloud credits” to further revolutionize in whatever capabilities will best serve their business.
 Support is provided for a variety of topics, such as machine learning, editorial collaboration, IoT, and data analytics.
 Google will reveal new developments in the Cloud Program during its Google Cloud Next ’19 networking event April 9-11 in San Francisco.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.